 All of our adoptable pets are microchipped, vaccinated, and spayed and neutered before going to their forever homes.
 In addition to that, we also offer low-cost vaccinations for the public!
-Vaccinating your pets helps to prevent them from getting diseases that are easily preventable.
+Vaccinating your pets helps to prevent them from getting deadly diseases or reduces the intensity of their symptoms if they do contract something.
 Learn more about pricing and why you should vaccinate below.

 prices for vaccines

 Vaccinating your dogs and cats whenever they're needed next is important in preventing diseases, especially in young kittens and puppies!
 Vaccinations are administered by a Registered Veterinary Technician (RVT) and paperwork is provided after you get your animal vaccinated!
-Unfortunately, we do not offer rabies vaccinations at our shelter.
+Unfortunately, we do not offer rabies vaccinations at our shelter, but you can get a rabies vaccine from your private veterinarian.

 Dogs & Puppies: